BurnOutTrader/fund-forge/ff_strategies/README.md

         100,

         //strategy resolution, all data at a lower resolution will be consolidated to this resolution, if using tick data, you will want to set this at 1 second or less depending on the data granularity
-        //this allows us full control over how the strategy buffers data and how it processes data, in live trading .
+        //this allows us full control over how the strategy buffers data and how it processes data, in live trading.
-        Some(Duration::seconds(1))
+        //Setting this value higher than your base working resolution, has the potential to create race conditions in `handler.update_time_slice()` I have not had it occur in testing but I believe the potential is there if overshooting too far.
+        // You would prbably have to do it delibertely Some(Duration::seconds(1))
     ).await;